dhairyaagrawal/Custom-Cryptographic-Module/README.md

 ## **NOTE

 Some of the build scripts and synthesis files for this project were written by Purdue University and are currently proprietary information.
-All functionality and design for the processor is posted here and was written by myself and my team.
+All functionality and design code for the processor is posted here and was written by myself and my team.

 ## Built With